kangwooklee29/bookmark-tab/docs/privacy.md

 - **Bookmark Data**: We collect information related to the bookmarks you save.
 - **Storage Data**: We store information necessary for your preferences and extension settings in local storage.
 - **Alarms Data**: We collect information on the alarms set by the extension.
+- **Geolocation Data**: We collect information related to the geolocation where you are.

 ## Methods of Collection
 - When you use the extension to add, modify, or delete bookmarks.